 Start to shift your focus on things that are going right in your life and pay attention to the person looking back in the mirror.
 He or she has their own unique attributes.
 Let go of the inner perfectionist and start to appreciate your smile, your talents, and what you have to offer.
 Starting to see your value is the fastest way to shift focus to the right place.

 2. Don’t settle

 Some people stay in jobs they don’t like just because of the salary.
 Others settle in relationships that no longer cause their hearts to race.
 Some of us stay with friends who deplete us because we long for any kind of company.
 When you settle, it’s not worth the cost.
 You deserve peace of mind and to be outrageously happy.

 If you are constantly saying to yourself, “There has to be something better than this”, you are probably settling.
 Don’t settle for less.
 Seek out to find your best and in doing so, value yourself more each day.

 3. Start appreciating

 Appreciate the bed you sleep in.
 Appreciate your significant other.
 Appreciate the clothes you have on your back, your car, and your food.
 But mostly, don’t forget to appreciate what you bring into the world.
 Start to see the joy you bring to others.
 Give thought to the impact of that joy and its ripple effects.
 Just because you are not aware, does not mean it has not extended itself further than you can imagine.

 4. Foster healthy relationships

 Let go of or at least distance yourself from anything that causes you to feel less than good.
 Find yourself in the presence of people who bring something significant into your life.
-Make it a point to have at least two people who feed your spirit, encourage your dreams and accept you for who you are.
+Make it a point to have at least two people who feed your spirit, encourage your dreams, and accept you for who you are.
 No alterations.
 Cultivating strong, nurturing bonds not only enriches your life but also helps you value yourself.

 5. Learn to say No